AmeriCares

-Americares is a global non-profit organization focused on health and development that responds to individuals affected by poverty, disaster, or crisis.
+AmeriCares is a global non-profit organization focused on health and development that responds to individuals affected by poverty, disaster, or crisis.
 The organization addresses poverty, disasters, or crises with medicine, medical supplies and health programs.

-Since it was established in 1979, Americares has delivered more than $17 billion in humanitarian aid to 164 countries to address issues like natural disasters, the restoration of a community after natural disasters, and ongoing health crises and inequality.
+Since its establishment in 1979, AmeriCares has delivered more than $17 billion in humanitarian aid to 164 countries to address issues like natural disasters, the restoration of a community after natural disasters, and ongoing health crises and inequality.

-Americares has their global headquarters in Stamford, Connecticut.
-In addition, the organization has offices in Colombia, El Salvador, Haiti, India, Liberia, Nepal, the Philippines, Tanzania, Puerto Rico, and elsewhere in the United States.
-Americares operates three warehouses, one each in the U.S., Europe, and India.
+AmeriCares has its global headquarters in Stamford, Connecticut.
+Additionally, the organization has offices in Colombia, El Salvador, Haiti, India, Liberia, Nepal, the Philippines, Tanzania, Puerto Rico, and elsewhere in the United States.
+AmeriCares operates three warehouses, one each in the U.S., Europe, and India.

 History

-On April 4, 1975, a U.S. jet, while taking off from Saigon, crashed into a jungle outside of Tan Son Nhut.
-The jet carried 242 Vietnamese orphans bound for adoption in the U.S. The accident caused the death of a third of the children, and those who survived were critically injured and were waiting to be rescued.
-The Pentagon announced that it could not get assistance and resources to the crash site for at least 11 days.

-Robert Macauley, who was an executive in the paper industry (Virginia Fibre Corporation), arranged to have a Pan American Airlines 747 rescue the children.
-The children were rescued and flown to San Francisco within 48 hours.
-The jet cost $251,000.
-Macauley mortgaged his house to cover the expense.
-Macauley was educated at Greenwich Country Day School, Andover Phillips Academy, and Yale University, where he studied international affairs.
-He has a large desire to help people who are in need.
+Robert Macauley founded Americares in New Canaan, Connecticut in 1979.
+It was then relocated to its current location in Stamford, Connecticut.

 In 1981, Pope John Paul II asked Macauley to raise funds that would provide medicine, clothing and other supplies for people suffering under martial law in Poland.
 In March 1982, the first airlift delivered $2.4 million worth of medicine and supplies to Poland.
 This marked the first official mission of the organization.

-Macauley served as the CEO of Americares from 1979 to 2002, and chairman of the board until his death caused by emphysema in 2010.
-He originally founded Americares in New Canaan, Connecticut in 1979.
-It was then relocated to its current headquarters location in Stamford, Connecticut.
-During 1993, Americares was rated "the Best Charity in America" by Money.
-The organization has always been rooted in strong partnerships, effective fundraising, and the dedication of volunteers.

-Current leadership
+In 1993, AmeriCares was rated "the Best Charity in America" by Money.